macdeacon99/terraform-demo-jamfpro-v2/forking-guide.md

    - Staging
    - Production

 5. TF variables and secrets set up.
-You can set up a "Variable Set" for items shared between workspaces (like provider config)
+You can set up a "Variable Set" for items shared between workspaces (like provider config).
    - Varibles must match the names seen in workload/terraform/jamfpro/backend.tf
+   - See [Getting Started](./docs/getting-started.md) for more info.

 ## Required Secrets

 ### GitHub Personal Access Token
 - **Secret Name:** `PAT_TOKEN`
-- **Description:** Required for Release Please to function correctly.
-It must use a separate identity to the GH actions.
+- **Description:** Required for Release Please to function correctly as it must use a separate identity to the GH actions.
+[GH Docs Page](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 - **Permissions:** Must have repository access

-### Terraform Cloud API Key
+### Terraform Cloud User API Key
 - **Secret Name:** `TF_API_KEY`
 - **Description:** Required for API calls to Terraform Cloud Workspaces for starting runs and retrieving data.
-- **Type:** User API Key
+See [Getting Started](./docs/getting-started.md) for more info.

 ## GitHub Environments